Ultrasound Signal Processing: From Models to Deep Learning: Model-based US signal processing

 This form can be recognized as the standard definition of DAS beamforming, in which the channel signals are weighed using an apodization function, $\mathbf{w}$, and subsequently summed to yield a beamformed signal.

 To promote either higher resolution, or contrast, further adjustments can be made to the apodization function.
 However, this always poses an inherent compromise between main lobe width and sidelobe intensity.
 Or equivalently, resolution and contrast.
 This can be attributed to the beamformer, which is a spatial filter characterized by the aperture pitch (sampling rate), aperture size (filter length), and apodization weights (filter coefficients).
-Typical choices for apodization weights are tapered functions, such as Hanning or Hamming windows, in which elements further away from the focus point are weighed less then the elements closeby.
+Typical choices for apodization weights are tapered functions, such as Hanning or Hamming windows, in which elements further away from the focus point are weighed less then the elements close by.
 In commercial devices, these apodization weights are often finely tuned to optimize image quality for each transducer type and imaging setting, and may vary spatially (per focus point).
 Similar to DAS for aggregating channels, different transmit events can be aggregated, known as coherent compounding.